Water pollution in India: Agricultural run-off

 Since the Green Revolution, pesticide and fertilizer use in India has become commonplace, increasing food production, but additionally contributing to water pollution.
 In nitrogen based fertilizers, runoff has significantly impacted the water quality of the groundwater in India.
 Nitrate pollution is a primary concern in India, particularly for farming states such as Rajasthan, Karnataka, and Tamil Nadu.
-The overuse of these fertilizers has lead to nearly 56% of India's districts exceeding the safe limit of nitrate in their groundwater.
+The overuse of these fertilizers has led to nearly 56% of India's districts exceeding the safe limit of nitrate in their groundwater.

 Pesticides are a major contaminant of water bodies in developing countries.
 Pesticides are chemicals that are used to combat against pests including weeds and insects.
 These chemicals contain large amounts of substances that are harmful to human and animal life, but additionally can last in soil and water bodies.
 Many pesticides have been banned all over the world due to their environmental damage such as Dichlorodiphenyltrichloroethane (DDT), Aldrin and Hexachlorocyclohexane (HCH), but are still commonly used as a cheap and easily available alternative to other pesticides in India.
 India has used over 350,000 million tonnes of DDT since 1985, even though DDT was banned in 1989.
-Only about 15% of pesticide reach their intended target due to leaching, sprays, and runoff.The introduction of agrochemicals like HCH and DDT into water bodies can cause bioaccumulation in water bodies, since these chemicals are resistant to degradation.
+Only about 15% of pesticide reach their intended target due to leaching, sprays, and runoff.
+The introduction of agrochemicals like HCH and DDT into water bodies can cause bioaccumulation in water bodies, since these chemicals are resistant to degradation.
 These chemicals are a part of Persistent Organic Pollutants (POPs), which are potential carcinogens and mutagens.
 The levels of POPs found in several Indian rivers are well above the WHO permissible limit.

-A joint study by PRIMER and the Punjab Pollution Control Board in 2008, revealed that in villages along the Nullah, fluoride, mercury, beta-endosulphan and heptachlor pesticide were more than permissible limit (MPL) in ground and tap water.
+A study by the Punjab Pollution Control Board in 2008, revealed that in villages along the Nullah, fluoride, mercury, beta-endosulphan and heptachlor pesticide were more than permissible limit (MPL) in ground and tap water.
 Plus the water had high concentration of COD and BOD (chemical and biochemical oxygen demand), ammonia, phosphate, chloride, chromium, arsenic and chlorpyrifos pesticide.
 The ground water also contains nickel and selenium, while the tap water has high concentration of lead, nickel and cadmium.